What is customer support?

 • Establish performance measurements that reward customer centricity

 In all likelihood, not everyone in your organization works directly with customers.
-But everyone needs to understand that customers are the most important factor in business success.
+But everyone needs to understand that customers are the most principal factor in business success.
 Recognize and reward customer-centricity through every department, and internal behavior will become more customer focused overall.

 • Give your support team the right tools